-The research on empathy and personal distress also suggests that these emotions are substantially correlated (e.g., Dovidio et al., 1990) and it has been proposed that most people start with a distressed reaction and then that can (sometimes) transforms into compassion etc. (e.g., Dickert et al., 2011).
+The research on empathy and personal distress also suggests that these emotions are substantially correlated (e.g., Dovidio et al., 1990) and it has been proposed that most people start with a distressed reaction and then that can (sometimes) transform into compassion etc. (e.g., Dickert et al., 2011).
 From such a perspective, the real question is whether the initial negative state transforms into an other-oriented focus or not.
-When we asked participants about their emotional reaction, most of them might still have been at that first stage, or had that in mind when answering the question (after all, we asked them to report their first reaction).
+When we asked participants about their emotional reaction, most of them might still have been at that first stage, or had this in mind when answering the question (after all, we asked them to report their first reaction).
 In retrospect, we realize that our measure might not have been a convincing way to assess if they reacted in the “right” emotional way – it was mainly aimed to test if they reacted emotionally at all (and not completely misplaced – e.g., expressing fear).
 We now briefly discuss this issue in the manuscript (see Procedures and Materials).

 We understand why the reviewer would consider looking at the measure of empathic concern to evaluate if the manipulation worked as intended or not.
 The problem is that the instrument we used is meant to assess trait empathy (i.e. stable individual differences) rather than state empathy (intra-individual, changeable emotional reactions).
 A measure of state empathy (e.g., Cikara et al., 2014) might have worked as a manipulation check, but a null-effect on a trait measure could just reflect that the measure focuses on aspects of empathy that are fairly stable (and thereby non-susceptible to experimental manipulation).